miguelamezola/miguelamezola.github.io/_posts/2021-10-23-integer-divisibility.md

 ---
 layout: post
 title:  "Checking for Integer Divisibility"
-summary: "How to check for divisibility without using the division operator"
+summary: "How to check for divisibility without using the division operator or the remainder operator"
-excerpt: "How to check for divisibility without using the division operator"
+excerpt: "How to check for divisibility without using the division operator or the remainder operator"
 date:   2021-10-23 16:30:00 -0700
 tags: number theory, integers, divisibility
 published: true